Azure/ALZ-Bicep/infra-as-code/bicep/modules/roleAssignments/README.md

 # Module:  Role Assignments for Management Groups & Subscriptions

-Module provides role assignment capabilities across Management Group & Subscription scopes.
+This module provides role assignment capabilities across Management Group & Subscription scopes.
+Role assignments are part of [Identity and Access Managemennt (IAM)](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/identity-and-access-management), which is one of the critical design areas in Enterprise-Scale Architecture.
 The role assignments can be performed for:

 - Managed Identities (System and User Assigned)
 - Service Principals
 - Security Groups

-This module contains 4 Bicep templates:
+This module contains 4 Bicep templates, you may optionally choose one of these modules to deploy depending on which scope you want to assign roles from broad to narrow; management group to subscription:

 Template | Description | Deployment Scope
 -------- | ----------- | ----------------